dotnet/AspNetCore.Docs/aspnet/overview.md

  ASP.NET offers three frameworks for creating web applications: Web Forms, ASP.NET MVC, and ASP.NET Web Pages.
 All three frameworks are stable and mature, and you can create great web applications with any of them.
 No matter what framework you choose, you will get all the benefits and features of ASP.NET everywhere.

 Each framework targets a different development style.
-The one you choose depends on a combination of your programming assets (knowledge, skills, and development experience), the type of application you’re creating, and the development approach you’re comfortable with.
+The one you choose depends on a combination of your programming assets (knowledge, skills, and development experience), the type of application you're creating, and the development approach you're comfortable with.

 Below is an overview of each of the frameworks and some ideas for how to choose between them.
 If you prefer a video introduction, see [Making Websites with ASP.NET](https://channel9.msdn.com/Blogs/ASP-NET-Site-Videos/Making-Websites-with-ASPNET) and [What is Web Tools?](https://channel9.msdn.com/Blogs/ASP-NET-Site-Videos/what-is-web-tools)